Airplaneless/Hallgerd/gunnar/README.md

     In [2]: devices
     Out[2]: {'GeForce GTX 660': <pyopencl.Device 'GeForce GTX 660' on 'NVIDIA CUDA' at 0x2694714a8e0>}

-Creation OpenCL device with specified array type
+Creation of OpenCL device with specified array type

     In [3]: gpu = Device(devices['GeForce GTX 660'], DTYPE=np.float32)

-Creation OpenCL arrays from numpy arrays
+Creation of OpenCL arrays from numpy arrays

     In [5]: A = np.random.randn(420, 690)
             B = np.random.randn(690, 228)